-At September 2019 there was $2.9 trillion invested in super, up 7.1% in just 12 months.
-That’s significantly more than the $1.9 trillion combined value of all the stocks on the ASX.
-And with 9.5% of everyone’s wages being added each year, Australia’s superannuation system is only going to get bigger.
+At September 2021 there was $3.4 trillion invested in super, up 17.5% in just 12 months.
+That’s significantly more than the $2.5 trillion combined value of all the stocks on the ASX.
+And with at least 10% of everyone’s wages being added each year, Australia’s superannuation system is only going to get bigger.

 There are also a lot of super funds.
-At 30 September 2019 there were 187 funds regulated by APRA, although this number is predicted to fall significantly as the industry consolidates.
+At 30 June 2021 there were 128 funds regulated by APRA (not including small APRA funds), although this number is predicted to fall significantly as the industry consolidates.

 The 2018 Productivity Commission inquiry into superannuation, and the banking Royal Commission that followed, put the spotlight on underperforming funds.
-As a result, APRA has published its first ‘heatmap’ of fund performance and warned it’s prepared to put pressure on poor performers to merge or exit the industry.
+As a result, APRA has published heatmaps of fund performance and warned it’s prepared to put pressure on poor performers to merge or exit the industry.

 Another consequence of the Royal Commission has been an outflow of members and their money from the retail superannuation sector to the not-for-profit sectors.
 This trend is highlighted in the latest list of 20 largest super funds.

-The Productivity Commission ran an inquiry into superannuation in 2018 and found that it can pay to be with one of the larger funds.
+The Productivity Commission also found that it can pay to be with one of the larger funds:

 Evidence of economies of scale is compelling – larger fund size is strongly associated with lower average costs in the Australian superannuation system… Significant unrealised economies of scale remain.
 For example, annual cost savings of at least $1.8 billion could be realised if the 50 highest cost funds merged with the 10 lowest cost funds.
 The presence of these potential gains, particularly from further consolidation, reflects a lack of effective competition in the system.

 So, collectively, Australians would be paying less fees if there were fewer, larger funds.
 But does that mean larger funds have delivered better performance and lower fees?